A First Course in Web Development

 A mobile first approach is used as this chapter introduces coding techniques for responsive web pages including media queries, feature queries, CSS Flexible Box Layout (Flexbox), CSS Grid Layout, HTML5 picture element, and responsive attributges for the img element.

 This chapter focuses on the HTML elements used to create tables.
 Methods for configuring a table with CSS are introduced.

 This chapter focuses on the HTML elements used to create forms.
 Methods for configuring the form with CSS, including CSS Grid Layout, are introduced.
 New HTML5 form control elements and attribute values are introduced.

 This chapter focuses on the process of website development, including the job roles needed for a large-scale project, the web development process, and web hosting.

 This chapter introduces e-commerce, security, and order processing on the Web.

 This chapter discusses site promotion from the web developer’s point of view and introduces search engine optimization.

 Dr. Morris has a unique combination of years of industry experience in addition to many years teaching technology courses.
 Her hands-on approach to this topic enables students to become productive quickly.
 More Author Info

 Downloads are available to instructors with exercise solutions, case solutions, PowerPoint presentations, and sample test questions.
-Contact your Pearson Higher Ed representative or visit Pearson Higher Ed Publishing for more information.
+Contact your Pearson Higher Ed representative or visit Pearson Publishing for more information.